UCB : Transparency notification FMR LLC. | MarketScreener

 1. Summary of the notification

-FMR LLC., has notified that, following an acquisition of UCB shares with voting rights by its affiliates, its holding in UCB shares with voting rights has increased and has crossed for the first time the 3% threshold on 15 July 2020.
+FMR LLC., has notified that, following an acquisition of UCB shares with voting rights by its affiliates, one of its affiliates (in particular Fidelity Management & Research Company LLC.), has crossed the 3% threshold on an individual basis on 27 July 2020.

 2. Content of the notification